Dashkere404/People-in-the-restaurant-Khychyn-/README.md

 A model of a restaurant management system.
 Basic principles of object-oriented programming.
+First year university.